BerkeleyHCI/PolymorphicBlocks/getting-started.md

 </details>

-`SwitchMatrix` is a generator block that takes the number of columns (width) and rows (height) as parameters and generates the switch matrix (including diodes for mutli-key detection).
+`SwitchMatrix` is a generator block that takes the number of columns (width) and rows (height) as parameters and generates the switch matrix (including diodes for multi-key detection).
-For the keyboard enthusiasts, this generates COL2ROW circuits.
+For keyboard enthusiasts, this generates COL2ROW circuits.

 `SwitchMatrix` has two ports, `cols` and `rows`, both of which are port arrays.
 Unlike microcontrollers, where the array is defined by its incoming connections (are elements sinks), `SwitchMatrix` port arrays are internally defined (are elements sources) based on the parameters.